Quinnipiac University

 Client: Union Community Health Center

 Striving to offer Wepco Plastics a standardized process to streamline scheduling through Python programming, the team aims for an optimal solution across multiple machines.
 This involves balancing deadlines and minimizing unnecessary material and frame changeovers for injection molding machines.
-By automating the scheduling process, the EDD based scheduling algorithm will significantly reduce the need for manual intervention which currently consumes around two hours each week.
+By automating the scheduling process, the EDD-based scheduling algorithm will significantly reduce the need for manual intervention that currently consumes about two hours each week.
 This shift not only enhances operational efficiency but also reduces the risk of human error, ensuring more accurate and timely schedules.

 Student Team Members: Joe Fragoso, Bill Regan, Emre Topcu, Kevin Tuohy